Lu-Die-Milchkuh/Arduino-Uno-without-IDE-A-Guide/README.md

 ***Note: I called my file *blink.c*, if you want to chose another name, remember to change the FILENAME-argument in the Makefile!***

 - Compile and upload your code now by calling *make* in a terminal.
 Make sure your Arduino is plugged into your PC!

+All of my code can be found [here](https://github.com/Lu-Die-Milchkuh/Arduino-Uno-without-IDE-A-Guide/tree/main/Code)